lorenzofresia124/Saas-Financial-Model-For-CBS/README.md

 ---

-This project reflects an analytical and data-driven approach to digital business management.
+This project reflects a data-driven approach to understanding the financial sustainability and scalability of digital subscription businesses.